llee454/hornet-website/modules/presentation/Readme.md

 }

 /*
-  Accepts no arguments an updates this step instance and its presentation instance.
+  Accepts no arguments and updates this step instance and its presentation instance.
+  Returns undefined.

   This function is called when IntroJS unhighlights this step instance.